MrHedmad/kerblam-paper/src/main.typ

 The prevalence of these sub-folders is however lower that the frequency of `src` itself, signifying that the `src` folder is not uniquely due to that specific template.

 Docker-related files are present, mostly in the top-level of the project: `Dockerfile` ($ 5/87 tilde.eq 0.05$), `.dockerignore` ($4/87 tilde.eq 0.04$) and `docker-compose.yml` or `yaml` ($(6 + 1)/87 tilde.eq 0.08$).
-Docker related files and folders are also present with sub-threshold frequency in many other forms, often as directories with multiple Dockerfiles in different folders (see @ax:freq_table).
+Docker related files and folders are also present with sub-threshold frequency in many other forms, often as directories with multiple Dockerfiles in different folders.
 The presence of the `docker-compose.yml` file and the docker sub-directories might reflect the need to manage multiple execution environments (that work together in the case of Docker compose) troughout the analysis.

 The sparse usage of many tools can be appreciated by the amount of unique files and folders across all templates.
 Out of $4195$ different files and directories considered by this approach, the overwhelming majority, $3908$, or $93.15%$ is present only in one template.
 Looking at only directories, $783$ are unique over $864$ total, or $90.62%$.
-This figure might be inflated due to the presence of some compiled libraries, files and Git objects that are included in the analysis.
+This figure might be inflated due to the presence of some compiled libraries, files and Git objects that are included in the analysis and not correctly removed by our filtering.
+However, we argue that this overwhelmingly high uniqueness would not be significantly effected by manual filtering.

 // Are we coming in too strong?